Hlobyne: History

+Hlobyne originally had the status of a town.

 It was a village in Poltava Governorate of the Russian Empire.

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards, it was administratively part of the Kremenchuk Governorate of Ukraine, and after its dissolution of the Poltava Governorate of Ukraine.

 During World War II it was occupied by German troops since September 1941 until September 1943.
 A Nazi concentration camp was established in the buildings of the local sugar factory.

-In 1976, the urban-type settlement of Globino received the status of a city.
+In 1976, the urban-type settlement of Hlobyne received the status of a city.